 “That’s where I got to understand all the various subsystems associated with a spacecraft, and that was key for a systems engineer.”
-Brzeczek said.
+Brzeczek says.
 “You really had to understand all of the subsystems before you could become a proficient systems engineer.”

 The contract was eventually lost to Boeing, so his next project was working on the Magellan Venus Radar Mapper, the first interplanetary mission that was launched from the Space Shuttle.

 He was then asked to take over a systems and test engineering position, working on the Gamma Ray Spectrometer.
-This instrument flew on the Mars Observer spacecraft, a satellite launched in 1992 carrying multiple instruments intended to study the geology and geophysics of Mars.
+This instrument flew on the Mars Observer spacecraft, a satellite launched in 1992 carrying instruments intended to study the geology and geophysics of Mars.

-“It was a systems engineering design problem occurring during the orbit insertion maneuver, and we ended up figuring it out,” he said, “We reverse engineered it, and developed the theory of what happened.
+“It was a systems engineering design problem occurring during the orbit insertion maneuver, and we ended up figuring it out,” he says.
+“We reverse engineered it, and developed the theory of what happened.
 It was really a sad thing — those are the kinds of things that are taught in a ‘lessons learned’ curriculum.”

 After Brzeczek retired, he developed an introductory systems engineering course that has been used by several companies.

-“The fact that you have the basic engineering background in all of the engineering disciplines really helps,” he said.
+“The fact that you have the basic engineering background in all of the engineering disciplines really helps,” he says.
 “I really felt that gave me a leg up on a lot of the other guys who were pigeonholed.”

 His advice to engineers starting a career would be to get involved early in projects, grants, and internships to gain experience to pursue their passions.

-“Get exposed to as many avenues and fields of systems engineering as you possibly can,” he said.
+“Get exposed to as many avenues and fields of systems engineering as you possibly can,” he says.
 “And you’ve got to be excited; you can’t get bored.
 That’s the thing, I had all these opportunities, and I was never bored.”